Eads Bridge: Construction

+Operation

 Locomotive smoke is a concern in tunnels, especially passenger tunnels.
 Specially designed coke-burning “smoke-consuming engines” from the Baldwin Locomotive Works had yet to be ordered.
 News reports tell of passengers coughing and gasping for breath.
 Construction of the tunnel was not yet complete.
 Only one of the two tracks was available and ventilation was not yet arranged.

 A photograph of the St. Louis Bridge Company's coke-burning engine appears on page 38 of Brown's Baldwin Locomotive Works.

 The St. Louis Bridge Company almost certainly had a transfer station in East St. Louis to switch trains entering St. Louis from Illinois between steam locomotives and the coke-burning engine used in this tunnel, as the Eads Bridge's railroad deck connects directly to the tunnel.
 This would have been analogous to the later (1910–1937), well-known Manhattan Transfer station in New Jersey, except there rail passengers switched between the electric trains used in the New York Tunnel Extension tunnels under the Hudson River (North River Tunnels) and thru New York City (historic Penn Station and East River Tunnels) and the steam trains then used on the Pennsylvania Railroad main line (now part of Amtrak’s electrified Northeast Corridor along with the tunnels and present-day Penn Station), instead of switching engines on the train itself as was apparently the case in St. Louis.

 In 1875, the bridge and tunnel companies declared bankruptcy.
 In 1881, Jay Gould got control of the bridge and tunnel companies by threatening to build a competing bridge four miles north of St. Louis.
 In 1889, Gould was instrumental in the creation of the Terminal Railroad Association of St. Louis.
 He died in 1892, but this led to the construction of Union Station in 1894.

-The Eads Bridge and its tunnel are now used by Metrolink, the St. Louis light rail system.
+The Eads Bridge and its tunnel are now used by MetroLink, the St. Louis light rail system, which is powered by overhead wires that were installed during the rehabilitation of the bridge for MetroLink service.

-Recognition

-At the 1893 Columbian Exposition, Missouri exhibited a model of the bridge made of sugar cane.

-In 1898 the bridge was featured on the $2 Trans-Mississippi Issue of postage stamps.
-One hundred years later the design was reprinted in a commemorative souvenir sheet.

-The bridge was designated as a National Historic Landmark in 1964, in recognition of its innovations in design, materials, construction methods, and importance in the history of large-scale engineering projects.

-During the bridge's construction, The New York Times called it "The World's Eighth Wonder".
-On its 100th anniversary, the Times' architectural critic, Ada Louise Huxtable, described it as "among the most beautiful works of man."